NetFlow Programming Guide

 NVIDIA DOCA NetFlow Programming Guide

-This programming guide describes the DOCA Utils libraries used to develop DOCA-based applications over the NVIDIA® BlueField®-2 DPU.
+This programming guide describes the DOCA Utils libraries used to develop DOCA-based applications over the NVIDIA® BlueField® DPU.

 DOCA Utils are utility libraries intendent to be used alongside other DOCA packages (such as DOCA DPI) to extend their capabilities.